Date of Entry to the U.S.

 Students who may be more than one week late will need to work with their academic department and Admissions to defer their attendance to the next semester.
 The Office of Graduate Admissions (GA) will then assist undergraduate and graduate students with providing the updated I-20/DS-2019.

 All non-immigrants are assigned an I-94 number upon entry to the US.
 Students can access their I-94 Arrival/Departure Record from the CBP website.
 The printout will serve as an official I-94 record for federal and state government-based benefit applications, such as driver’s license and social security number.
 Please review this page to learn more about the I-94 Arrival/Departure Record.

 The Los Angeles International Airport (LAX) is approximately 30 minutes from the USC University Park Campus (UPC).
 There are many options students can use to get to either the UPC or the Health Sciences Campus (HSC) including USC trams, private shuttles and private taxis.
 This section provides more information about the transportation options from LAX to USC.

-Living in LA webpage contains information on U.S. financial matters such as opening a banking account and paying taxes, as well as information on transportation, safety, and health and wellness resources.
+The Living in LA section of the OIS website contains information on U.S. financial matters such as opening a banking account and paying taxes, as well as information on transportation, safety, and health and wellness resources.